The Best Video On Demand (VOD) Streaming Services in 2020

 Depending on the service, there is a limit to the number of profiles on your account.
 For instance, Netflix allows up to five individual profiles within a single account, while Apple TV+ up to 6 profiles with their own unique log-in.

 In addition to general profiles, most streaming services have added in parental controls.
-Some like Netflix, Disney+, Hulu, and HBO Max have the ability to create a special kids profile.
+Some like Netflix, Disney+, Hulu, HBO Max, and Peacock have the ability to create a special kids profile.
 This not only locks down the account to just kid’s friendly content, but also recommends shows that are good for children.

 When you create a profile on Netflix, you can customize it further to allow show content “For Little Kids” (G, TV-Y, TV-G), Older Kids (PG, TV-Y7, TV-Y7-FV, or TV-PG), or Teens (PG-13 or TV-14).